What is a Health Insurance Deductible?

 1 minute read time

-When it comes to paying for your health insurance there are three main parts: your deductible, your coinsurance and your monthly premium.
+When it comes to paying for your health insurance there are three main parts: Your deductible, your coinsurance and your monthly premium.

-Let’s break this down.
 Your health insurance deductible is the amount you must pay before the health plan starts paying for your covered care.
 So, if your deductible is $5,000, your plan won't pay for some services until you've paid $5,000.
 Keep in mind, all Health Insurance Marketplace plans and many other plans must cover certain preventive services without charging you a copayment or coinsurance.
 This is true even if you haven’t met your yearly deductible.

 What is the right deductible for you?